clarivate/wos2vivo/README.md

 This requires access to the Web of Science Web Services.
 If your organization subscribes to the Web of Science and would like a username and password to use the Web Services, please email `research.networking@thomsonreuters.com`.

+### use case support
+This toolkit supports the following:
+- querying the Web of Science to find publications for a given organization using the [Organization Enhanced](https://images.webofknowledge.com/WOKRS511B5/help/WOS/hp_organizations_enhanced_index.html) name
+- specifying a date range for publications to retrieve
+- mapping this data to VIVO's RDF for loading into VIVO

+If you want use this code as a client to the Web of Science, feel free to explore the code base but the API is very likely to change.

 ###usage